-- Do feel free to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues. - Do feel free to post small snippets of non-working assignment code to Piazza or the official course Microsoft Teams.
-If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your TA for help. - Do feel free to ask conceptual questions related to assignments on Piazza or the official course Microsoft Teams. - Do feel free to post code for the exploration exercises on Piazza or the official course Microsoft Teams. - Don't post any quiz questions or answers in any form. - Don't make your code publicly accessible, for example by posting it on Stack Overflow, Chegg, a public GitHub repository, etc. Any GitHub repository you post assignment code on must be private, with the exception of the Portfolio assignment. - Do feel free to share and compare your assignment code with other students on Piazza or the official course Microsoft Teams starting the Sunday after the assignment was due.
+- Do feel free to discuss course content with each other, even including general discussion of homework assignments and how to fix specific issues. - Do feel free to post small snippets of non-working assignment code to Ed Discussion or the official course Microsoft Teams.
+If you have trouble narrowing the problem down to a small snippet, just describe the problem as well as you can and/or ask your ULA for help. - Do feel free to ask conceptual questions related to assignments on Ed Discussion or the official course Microsoft Teams. - Do feel free to post code for the exploration exercises on Ed Discussion or the official course Microsoft Teams. - Don't post any quiz questions or answers in any form. - Don't make your code publicly accessible, for example by posting it on Stack Overflow, Chegg, a public GitHub repository, etc. Any GitHub repository you post assignment code on must be private.
+The Portfolio assignment can be made public after your final course grades have been posted to the Registrar. - Do feel free to share and compare your assignment code with other students on Ed Discussion or the official course Microsoft Teams starting the Sunday after the assignment was due.
 Keep in mind that there's not just one correct way to write a program there's almost always a variety of correct approaches.
 As you compare with others' code, try to notice what seem to be advantages or disadvantages of a particular approach, and don't be afraid to ask questions about why someone made a certain design decision. - Don't copy someone else's code, in whole or in part, whether someone else in the course, a previous student in the course, or code you found somewhere online.
 It's easy for us to detect plagiarism, it will get you a zero on the assignment, and it goes on your academic record.
+This also includes detailed plans for code, such as pseudocode.